KozGit/DOOM-3-BFG-VR/README.txt

 New in 0.21:
 	Talking waking monsters is fixed.
-	Loading all saved games from 0.020 is fixed.
+	Loading all saved games from 0.020 is fixed (not really).
 	You can now load most saved games from RBDoom 3 BFG (with major issues).
 	You can now load all saved games from version 0.015 (with major issues).
 	Improved performance.